-- Embedded derivatives: The Corporation has established a procedure that allows for evaluation of the existence of embedded derivatives in financial and non-financial contracts.
-Where there is an embedded derivative, and the host contract is not a financial instrument and the characteristics and risks of the embedded derivative are not closely related to the host contract, the derivative is required to be recognized separately. - s.
-Segment reporting - The Corporation has defined its Divisions as its operating segments in accordance with the requirements of IFRS 8, Operating Segments.
-The mining deposits in operation, where the Corporation conducts its extractive and processing activities are managed by the following Divisions: Chuquicamata, Radomiro Tomic, Ministro Hales,
+Embedded derivatives: The Corporation has established a procedure that allows for evaluation of the existence of embedded derivatives in financial and non-financial contracts.
+Where there is an embedded derivative, and the host contract is not a financial instrument and the characteristics and risks of the embedded derivative are not closely related to the host contract, the derivative is required to be recognized separately.

-Gabriela Mistral, Salvador, Andina and El Teniente.
-In addition, the smelting and refining activities are managed at the Ventanas Division.
-From June 2023 the Ventanas Division only manages the refining area.
-All these Divisions have a separate operational management, which reports to the Chief Executive Officer, through the North and South-Central Vice-President of Operations, respectively.
-Main revenue and expenses items controlled by the Head Office are allocated to the Divisions.
+- s.
+Segment reporting The Corporation has defined its Divisions as its operating segments in accordance with the requirements of IFRS 8, Operating Segments.
+The mining deposits in operation, where the Corporation conducts its extractive and processing activities are managed by the following Divisions: Chuquicamata, Radomiro Tomic, Ministro Hales, Gabriela Mistral, Salvador, Andina and El Teniente.
+Additional to this divisition is Ventanas operating in the melting area.
+All these Divisions have a separate operational management, which reports to the Chief Executive Officer, through the Vice-President of Operations, respectively.
+Main revenue and expenses items controlled by the Head Office are allocated to the Divisions. - t.

-- t.
 Presentation of Financial Statements For purposes of IAS 1 Presentation of Financial Statements, the Corporation presents its statement of financial position classified as "current and non-current" and its statements of income "by function" and cash flows using the direct method. - u.
 Current and non-current financial assets The Corporation determines the classification of its financial assets at the time of initial recognition and reviews it at each closing date.
 The classification depends on the business model in which the investments are managed and the contractual characteristics of their cash flows.